Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Theoretical framework: Reaching strong Purcell factor

-As such, we see that to reach high Purcell factors we must either decrease $v_\mathrm{g}$ which can be achieved by dispersion design, or maximize the normalized electric field amplitude at the position of the atom given by the second half of equation~\eqref{eqn:PF}.
+As such, we see that to reach high excitation rates and Purcell factors we must decrease $v_\mathrm{g}$, which can be achieved by dispersion design, and maximize the normalized electric field amplitude at the position of the atom given by the second half of equation~\eqref{eqn:exc}.

-Since we are considering excitation probabilities (as in Figure \ref{fig:G1D}(a)), we only consider the coupling between the atom and the injected mode, here the guided mode $\boldsymbol{E}(\boldsymbol{r})$ propagating along the positive $x$ axis.
-If we were instead to consider decay rates we would have to modify slightly equation~\eqref{eqn:PF} and sum the contributions of the coupling of the atom to both forward and backward propagating guided modes.